MicrosoftDocs/quantum-docs/articles/overview-azure-quantum.md

 To learn more about the optimization solutions in Azure Quantum, see [What is optimization?](xref:microsoft.quantum.optimization.concepts.overview.introduction).

+## Resource estimation in quantum computing

+In quantum computing, resource estimation is the ability to understand the resources, that is the number of qubits, number of quantum gates, processing time, etc., that will be required for a given algorithm, assuming (or taking as parameters) certain hardware characteristics.
+Understanding the number of qubits required for a quantum solution and the differences between qubit technologies allows innovators to prepare and refine their quantum solutions to run on future scaled quantum machines and ultimately accelerate their quantum impact.

+Azure Quantum offers a first-party resource estimation target that computes and outputs wall clock execution time and physical resource estimates for a program, assuming it is executed on a fault-tolerant error-corrected quantum computer.
+Designed specifically for scaled quantum (post-NISQ, fault-tolerant systems), the **Azure Quantum Resource Estimator** allows you to assess architectural decisions, compare qubit technologies, and determine the resources needed to execute a given quantum algorithm.
+You can choose from pre-defined fault-tolerant protocols and specify assumptions of the underlying physical qubit model.

+The Azure Quantum Resource Estimator computes post-layout physical resource estimation by taking assumptions about qubit parameters, quantum error correction (QEC) codes, and an error budget into account.
+It takes a [Quantum Intermediate Representation (QIR)](xref:microsoft.quantum.concepts.qir) program as input and, therefore, supports any language that translates to QIR, for example, you can use the Azure Quantum Resource Estimator with popular quantum SDKs and languages such as Q# and Qiskit.

+The Azure Quantum Resource Estimator takes a set of inputs, with pre-defined values to easily get you started:

+- Physical qubit parameters
+- A Quantum Error Correction (QEC) scheme
+- An error budget

+For more information, see [Azure Quantum Resource Estimator](xref:microsoft.quantum.overview.resources-estimator) reference page.

 ## What are Q\# and the Quantum Development Kit?

 The Microsoft Quantum Development Kit (QDK) is an **open-source** development kit for Azure Quantum.
 It is built-in to the Azure Quantum portal, where you can develop programs using hosted Jupyter Notebooks.
 You can also install the QDK to your own local environment and work both online with the Azure Quantum service and offline.
 The QDK includes the [quantum programming language Q#](xref:microsoft.quantum.overview.q-sharp), a high-level programming language that allows you to focus your work at the algorithm and application level to create quantum programs.